 Are you familiar with Charlotte Speech and Hearing Center’s APPLE a Day program?
 For the next 4 weeks on our blog, we are going to break down this program and talk about what APPLE stands for.

-APPLE is an abbreviation for Auditory Comprehension, Print Knowledge, Phonological Awareness, and Language Enrichment.
+APPLE is an abbreviation for Auditory Comprehension, Print Knowledge, Phonological Awareness, and Language Expansion.
 We offer our APPLE a Day program to children age 3-5 in small groups and whole-group within their classroom.
 Further, our expert Speech-Language Pathologists use evidence-based strategies to focus on the development of key skills.
 These skills include phonological awareness, vocabulary development, language comprehension and oral expression.

 Now that you are familiar with the program, let’s talk about the “A” in APPLE, which stands for “Auditory Comprehension”.
 Auditory comprehension is understanding what we hear and what we are listening to.
 This is such an important skill for children to develop because it helps them to understand and follow directions, comprehend stories, and engage in conversations.